On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: The Model

 A similar line of thought leads to support-basedness, which is based on the pairwise support of an alternative $x$ against another one $y$.
+Recall that the pairwise support refers to the number of voters who strictly prefer $x$ to $y$, i.e., $s_{xy}(R)=|\{i\in N\colon x\succ_iy\}|$.
 We define the \emph{support matrix} $s^*(R)=(s_{xy}(R))_{x,y\in A}$ which contains the supports for all pairs of alternatives.
-Finally, an SCF $f$ is \emph{support-based} if it yields $f(R)=f(R')$ for all preference profiles $R, R'\in\mathcal{R}^n$ with $s^*(R)=s^*(R')$.
-Note that support-basedness generalizes Fishburn's C2 to weak preferences \citep{Fish77a}.
-Hence, many well-known SCFs such as Borda's rule, Kemeny's rule, the Simpson-Kramer rule, Nanson's rule, Schulze's rule, and the essential set are support-based.
-Support-basedness is less restrictive than \emph{pairwiseness}, which requires that $f(R)=f(R')$ for all preference profiles $R,R'\in\mathcal{R}^n$ with $s_{ab}(R)-s_{ba}(R)=s_{ab}(R')-s_{ba}(R')$ for all $a,b\in A$ \citep[see, e.g.,][]{BSS19a}.
-For example, the Pareto rule is support-based, but fails to be pairwise.
+Finally, an SCF $f$ is \emph{support-based} if $f(R)=f(R')$ for all preference profiles $R, R'\in\mathcal{R}^n$ with $s^*(R)=s^*(R')$.
+Note that support-basedness is a new generalization of Fishburn's C2 to weak preferences \shortcite{Fish77a}.
+Hence, many well-known SCFs such as Borda's rule, Kemeny's rule, the Simpson-Kramer rule, Nanson's rule, Schulze's rule, the Pareto rule, and the top cycle are support-based.